Schutzberg, Bosnia: History

 Following the collapse of internal security during World War II the Nazis decided to evacuate the Volksdeutsche (ethnic German) population from Bosnia and a treaty to this effect was signed with the Croatian Ustaše regime on 30 September 1942.
 The Hauptamt Volksdeutsche Mittelstelle organised an SS commando from Belgrade, Serbia, under Otto Lackman and "...went from village to village, accompanied by the military."

-By this stage Schutzberg was a comparatively large rural settlement of nearly 1300 souls.
-In late 1942 the Volksdeutsche were all evacuated to Germany, never to return.
-The village was repopulated after 1945 with the Communist authorities destroyed or obscured all evidence of German history and heritage here.
+By this stage Schutzberg was a relatively large rural settlement with a population of nearly 1300.
+In late 1942 all the Volksdeutsche were evacuated to Germany, never to return.
+The village was repopulated after 1945 with the Communist authorities destroyed or obscured all evidence of German history and heritage there.